open2c/cooler/docs/cli.rst

     Print the header of column names as the first row.  [default: False]

+.. option:: --na-rep <na_rep>

+    Missing data representation.
+Default is empty ''.

+.. option:: --float-format <float_format>

+    Format string for floating point numbers (e.g. '.12g', '03.2f').  [default: g]

 .. option:: -r, --range <range>

-    The coordinates of a genomic region shown along the row dimension, in UCSC notation.
+    The coordinates of a genomic region shown along the row dimension, in UCSC-style notation.
 (Example: chr1:10,000,000-11,000,000).
 If omitted, the entire contact matrix is printed.

 .. option:: -r2, --range2 <range2>

     The coordinates of a genomic region shown along the column dimension.
 If omitted, the column range is the same as the row range.

+.. option:: -m, --matrix

+    For coolers stored in symmetric-upper mode, ensure any empty areas of the genomic query window are populated by generating the lower-triangular pixels.  [default: False]

 .. option:: -b, --balanced, --no-balance